zenoix/zenoix-blog/src/content/blog/why-i-dont-use-code-notebooks.md

 ## Thanks For Reading

 Thanks for making it this far.
 I hope I've convinced you to reconsider using notebooks so often from now on.
 If you disagree with some of my points, feel free to let me know by emailing me.
-I am keen to discuss the topic more and maybe if you're convincing enough, I might end up believing notebooks are the greatest thing ever created.
+I am keen to discuss the topic more and maybe if you're convincing enough, I might eveh end up believing notebooks are the greatest thing ever created.

-Also, check out [Joel Grus' talk on why he doesn't like notebooks](https://www.youtube.com/watch?v=7jiPeIFXb6U).
-Joel goes through some of the topics I discussed and more in an entertaining and comedic presentation.
+Lastly, check out [Joel Grus' talk on why he doesn't like notebooks](https://www.youtube.com/watch?v=7jiPeIFXb6U).
+Joel goes through some of the topics I discussed and more in an entertaining and hilarious presentation.
 I highly recommend it!